MicrosoftDocs/cpp-docs/docs/windows/working-with-color-image-editor-for-icons.md

 1. Select the left or right mouse button to fill with the foreground color or the background color, respectively.

-## Picking up a Color from an Image to Use Elsewhere
+## Pick up a color from an image to use elsewhere

 The **Select Color**, or color-pickup, tool makes any color on the image the current foreground color or background color, depending on whether you press the left or the right mouse button.
 To cancel the **Select Color** tool, choose another tool.